 - Nonlawyer providers within your proposed model are not required to conform to the Rules of Professional Conduct.
 However, you should consider and be clear about how you will ensure that the services provided by nonlawyers (whether human or software) will not cause consumer harm.

-Interested applicants should also be aware of the “hidden” cost of reporting requirements as a Sandbox participant: this cost will vary between higher and lower innovation entities due the the difference in data reporting requirements which could potentially incur a higher business cost to the Sandbox participant in labor or software costs.
+Interested applicants should also be aware of the “hidden” cost of reporting requirements as a Sandbox participant.
+This cost will vary between higher and lower innovation entities due to the difference in data reporting requirements, which could incur a higher business cost to the Sandbox participant in labor or software costs.
 You can read more about the data reporting requirements in the Innovation Office Manual.

 Public Nature of Applications

 Your application will be made publicly available.
-You will have the opportunity to make a claim of business confidentiality for specific information that would qualify for protection under GRAMA Section 63G-2-305.
+You can make a claim of business confidentiality for specific information that would qualify for protection under GRAMA Section 63G-2-305.
 Making false or materially misleading statements in this application is grounds for loss of authorization to practice within the Sandbox.
 Other criminal and civil sanctions may also apply.